 - Michell’s perfectionist nature (see anal) makes writing Science Fiction difficult

 - Michell’s preferred genre is Fantasy and YA (for writing) and Sci-Fi/Fantasy for reading

 - Authors of influence: Anne McCaffery, Dave Duncan, Elizabeth Moon, Elizabeth Haydon, Tad Williams, Douglas Adams and Terry Pratchett

-- Michell currently has seven completed books (one is scheduled for August 1, 2012 release, two of which are being edited): a fantasy novel for adults, a SciFi Comedy (GalaxyBillies available at Podiobooks.com), a YA mystery/adventure, three YA superhero/adventures and a YA Steampunk Superhero mashup co-written with JR Murdock.
+- Michell currently has seven completed books (Mik Murdoch, Boy Superhero, which was released August 1, 2012, and two others which are being edited): a fantasy novel for adults, a SciFi Comedy (GalaxyBillies available at Podiobooks.com), a YA mystery/adventure, three YA superhero/adventures and a YA Steampunk Superhero mashup co-written with JR Murdock.
 He has also written several short stories in multiple genres (some of which are published – see My Work).

 - Michell was one of the founding members of the amateur writing group “Starting Write Now”

 - Michell started podcasting in January 2009 with ‘Get Published’, a podcast for wannabe published authors (just like him).

 - Michell completed writing and podcasting the Science Fiction Comedy podcast titled “GalaxyBillies” in October, 2010.
 He enjoyed the project but constantly asked himself what he thought he was doing by taking on two podcast projects at once.
 The jury is still out as to whether it’s funny or not although some (3) people seem to like it.
 It is available on both iTunes and Podiobooks.com.